jensborch/rmwc-takeover/slides.md

 ---
 layout: center
+hideInToc: true
 ---

-# We have a responsibility to give something back
+# Faker.js

+<a href="https://www.theverge.com/2022/1/9/22874949/developer-corrupts-open-source-libraries-projects-affected">“Respectfully, I am no longer going to support Fortune 500s (and other smaller sized companies) with my free work”</a>

 ---
 layout: center
+transition: fade-out
 ---
-# Faker.js

-<a href="https://www.theverge.com/2022/1/9/22874949/developer-corrupts-open-source-libraries-projects-affected">“Respectfully, I am no longer going to support Fortune 500s (and other smaller sized companies) with my free work”</a>
+# We have a responsibility to give something back

 ---
 layout: center